Myanmar has set November 8 as the date for a landmark general election

-Will Suu Kyi run for president?
+Will Aung San Suu Kyi run for president?

-Under the country’s military-drafted constitution, she is barred from the presidency, due to a rule prohibiting anyone with foreign family members from assuming top office.
+But under the country’s military-drafted constitution, she is barred from the presidency, due to a rule prohibiting anyone with foreign family members from assuming top office.
 Suu Kyi’s late husband was British, and her two sons have British passports.

 Last month, parliamentarians voted down a motion to remove the clause barring Suu Kyi.

-“The NLD will contest the election but the prospect of (Suu Kyi) becoming the president is almost zero,” Aung Zaw, editor of influential Burmese news magazine the Irrawaddy told CNN.
+“The NLD will contest the election but the prospect of (Suu Kyi) becoming the president is almost zero,” Aung Zaw, editor of influential Burmese news magazine The Irrawaddy told CNN.

 The president is not directly elected by the public, but chosen by MPs following the vote.
-Suu Kyi will stand as an MP, and has hinted as a civilian candidate to put forward for the role.

 Suu Kyi said on Saturday she will will run in the constituency of Kaw Mhu, a town outside the biggest city Yangon.